-In writing about Ximene I have drawn my inspiration from the fascinating stories told to me by my Great Aunt Gertrude whilst I helped her tidy up after her monthly “Soirees”.
+In writing about Ximene, Brian drew inspiration from the fascinating stories told by his great aunt Gertrude whilst he helped her tidy up after her monthly “Soirees”.
 She and her husband ran a successful repertory company and the guests were her theatrical peers.
-She called me “daaarling” and encouraged me to smoke Gauloises, because she liked the smell.
+She called Brian “daaarling” and encouraged him to smoke Gauloises, because she liked the smell.

-Great Aunt Gertrude claimed John Stanley, founder of the Stanley Dynasty as an ancestor and my own research since then has found nothing to nullify that claim.
+Great Aunt Gertrude claimed John Stanley, founder of the Stanley Dynasty as an ancestor and recent research has found nothing to nullify that claim.

-Again for me this had instant impact.
-As a child one of the greatest delights was to visit the Isle of Mann, travelling on one of the old steamers out of Liverpool.
+Again for Brian this had instant impact.
+As a child one of the greatest delights was for himto visit the Isle of Mann, travelling on one of the old steamers out of Liverpool.

 Aunt Gertrude talked about an unnamed “French Woman” who was John Stanley’s first wife, the mother of John Stanley’s eldest son and who facilitated John’s rise to prominence.At first glance this was not supported by any genealogical records.
 I found no specific record of “the frenchwoman” and have no idea where Auntie Gertie got her information from.
 However she told her story with conviction, she implanted images in my mind which I have never forgotten.

 If there was a frenchwoman,here was the mechanism by which John might have met her.
-Almost immediately there were ideas formulating which were to form the basis of a story, but which story?
+Almost immediately Brian was formulating which were to form the basis of a story, but which story?
 Who would be the main protaganist?

 It was a cyclical process; visits to libraries, nearly four months in total in the south of France.
 It became increasingly obvious that this was a story about John meeting Ximene and that the meeting lead to a life changing experience for both of them.

-Whilst in the south I became aware that many of the local people speak their own language, Occitan and that there is an Occitan independence movement.
+Whilst in the south of France and specifically in a ski resort in the Pyrenees, Brian . became aware that many of the local people speak their own language, Occitan.
+There is an Occitan independence movement with a healthy membership.

-This was completely new to me and so an understanding of a history of the relationship and differences between the French and the peoples of Occitan became essential.
+This was completely new to Brian and so an understanding of a history of the relationship and differences between the French and the peoples of Occitan became essential.

 Six powerful women

-As there was a dearth of published material dealing with the subjects covered, Longmans published a whole series of books to support my lecture tours.
-This made writing a central part of my life.
-From time to time I returned to Occitan and came to fall in love with its rugged beauty.
+As there was a dearth of published material dealing with the subjects covered, Longmans published a whole series of books to support his lecture tours.
+This made writing a central part of his life.
+From time to time he returned to Occitan and came to fall in love with its rugged beauty.

-Slowly I made time to revisit the notes I had made.
-In trying to match Great Aunt Gertudes stories with recorded history I found myself reviewing the political and social forces which lead to the Wars of the Roses.
+Slowly he made time to revisit the notes he had made.
+In trying to match Great Aunt Gertudes stories with recorded history he found myself reviewing the political and social forces which lead to the Wars of the Roses.
 This became yet another research topic.

-I identified six powerful women who shaped events and concluded that their actions were in some way co-ordinated .
-I discovered that in one way or another they all had contact with John Stanley.
-I speculated on the presence of a seventh person, probably a woman who facilitated the introduction of the others to their positions of influence.
+He identified sixth powerful women who shaped events and concluded that their actions were in some way co-ordinated .
+He discovered that in one way or another they all had contact with John Stanley.
+He speculated on the presence of a seventh person, probably a woman, who facilitated the introduction of the others to their positions of influence.

-Circumstantial evidence says this could be “The French Woman”.
-She, not John Stanley became my protagonist.
-I have given this shadowy woman a name–Ximene–and told her story.
+Circumstantial evidence indicated this could be “The French Woman”.
+She, not John Stanley became the protagonist in the books not John Stanley himself.
+Brian has given this shadowy woman a name; Ximene. he has told her story.

 Change of Focus

-Ximene’s adventures were first documented in hotel rooms and alongside hotel swimming pools during my years touring the southern continents on various lecture tours.
-In those early years almost everything I wrote caused a need for additional research.
-I have created this web site as promotion for my books, a repository for my research and a record of my involvement with the craft of writing.
+Ximene’s adventures were first documented in hotel rooms and alongside hotel swimming pools during Brian’s years touring the southern continents on various lecture tours.
+In those early years almost everything he wrote caused a need for additional research.

-The progression from revisting notes I had made of conversations with Aunt Gertrude was relatively slow, there was so much to learn.
+The progression of revisting notes he had made of conversations with Aunt Gertrude was relatively slow, there was so much to learn.